Morocco Magic and Mystery Gay Travel Cultural Tour

 Highlights

-Stay in unique lodgings, including riads (traditional merchant’s house) near the city center of Fes and Marrakech.
+Stay in unique lodgings, including riads (a traditional merchant’s house) near the city center of Fes and Marrakech.

 Sleep in Kasbah-inspired lodgings in the towns and villages of the High Atlas Mountains.